Table of Contents

 The Minoan Civilization and the Palace of Knossos

 Crete, the largest of the Greek islands, was the seat of the Minoan civilization, which flourished from approximately 2700 to 1450 BCE.
-Named after the mythical King Minos, this Bronze Age culture is recognized as Europe’s earliest advanced society.
-The Minoans built sprawling palace complexes that served as administrative, religious, and economic centers.
+Named after the mythical King Minos, this Bronze Age culture is recognized as Europe’s earliest advanced society and a pioneering maritime power.
+The Minoans built sprawling palace complexes across the island that served as administrative, religious, and economic centers.
 The most famous of these is Knossos, a multi-story labyrinthine structure that inspired the myth of the Minotaur.
-Excavations by Sir Arthur Evans in the early 20th century revealed sophisticated plumbing, vibrant frescoes depicting nature and religious rituals, and extensive storage magazines for olive oil and grain.
+Excavations by Sir Arthur Evans in the early 20th century revealed sophisticated plumbing systems with flushing toilets, vibrant frescoes depicting nature, religious rituals, and athletic events such as bull-leaping, and extensive storage magazines for commodities like olive oil, wine, and grain.

-The Minoans developed two distinct writing systems: Linear A, which remains undeciphered, and Linear B, an early form of Greek used for palace record-keeping.
-Their maritime prowess allowed them to control trade routes across the eastern Mediterranean, exporting pottery, textiles, and metalwork in exchange for copper from Cyprus and ivory from Egypt.
-This commercial dominance, often called a thalassocracy (sea empire), made Crete a wealthy and influential player until the catastrophic eruption of the Thera volcano (modern Santorini) around 1600 BCE weakened the civilization and opened the door for Mycenaean Greek conquest.
+The Minoans developed two distinct writing systems: Linear A, which remains undeciphered and is believed to represent the Minoan language, and Linear B, an early form of Greek used primarily for palace record-keeping during the later Mycenaean period.
+Their maritime prowess allowed them to control trade routes across the eastern Mediterranean, exporting fine pottery, textiles, and metalwork in exchange for copper from Cyprus, gold from Egypt, and ivory from North Africa.
+This commercial dominance, often called a thalassocracy (sea empire), made Crete a wealthy and influential player in the Bronze Age world until the catastrophic eruption of the Thera volcano (modern Santorini) around 1600 BCE weakened the civilization substantially and opened the door for Mycenaean Greek conquest.

 For deeper exploration of Minoan script, consult the Britannica entry on Linear A.